kumarpriyanshu09/social-media-data-analysis/README.md

 1. Download all the files from this repository.
 2. Import the data files into a database system.
-3. Run the SQL queries provided in the `sql_queries` directory to reproduce the analysis.
+3. Run the SQL queries provided in the `Sql_queries` directory to reproduce the analysis.

 ## Notes